 Although those tiny baby shoes might look enticing on the store shelves, you don’t need to invest in shoes until your baby actually starts to walk or is spending lots of time outdoors.
-For now, barefoot is best.
-Standing and walking in bare feet helps him develop the muscles and tendons in his feet.
+For now, barefoot is best when indoors.
+Standing and walking in bare feet helps them develop the muscles and tendons in their feet.
 It’s also easier to grip the floor in bare feet.
 When it gets cold outside, socks with non-skid bottoms will keep your baby’s feet warm.

 Your baby’s first year is a crucial time for brain development.
 Trillions of tiny connections are forming that will create the foundation for a lifetime of learning.
 You can accelerate baby’s brain growth by providing a stimulating environment.

 But you don’t need to invest in a series of expensive videos or teaching tools to nurture a smart baby.
 No DVD can ever replace the value of human interaction.
 Reading, singing, and talking to your baby every day are the best ways to bolster brain development.
 And remember, your child doesn’t need to start reading at nine months to be a smart baby -- they just need to learn and explore new things every day.